Frequently Asked Questions

 -

-Battery energy storage systems (BESS) work by storing electricity generated by an energy source for later delivery when regional energy demands are high or energy generation supply has dropped.
+BESS works by storing electricity generated by an energy resource for later delivery when regional energy demands are high or energy generation supply has dropped.
 Modern BESS technology provides great benefit by increasing grid resiliency and helping deliver energy to residents, businesses, and essential services when it is needed most.

 -

 With wide open spaces and lots of wind, this region offers many benefits and is ideal for wind projects.
-More specifically, this project location is adjacent to a transmission line, which is critical for connecting renewable energy to the power grid and servicers.
-In addition, the project will bring new jobs and income to the county, strengthening the local economy.
+More specifically, this project location is adjacent to an existing transmission line, which is critical for connecting renewable energy to the power grid and servicers.

 -

-Brookfield currently owns and operates the Shepherd’s Flat Wind Farm in Arlington, Oregon, and the Goose Prairie Solar facility in Yakima County, Washington.
-In addition to the Saddle Butte Project, Brookfield is developing a number of other renewable energy projects in Oregon.
-Brookfield Renewable has deep experience in the industry, with 8+ GW of operating renewable energy facilities in the US and a deep development pipeline.
+Brookfield currently owns and operates the Shepherd’s Flat Wind Farm in Arlington, Oregon and Goose Prairie Solar Project in Yakima County, Washington.
+In addition to Saddle Butte, Brookfield is developing two other renewable projects in Oregon.
+Brookfield Renewable has deep experience in the industry, with 8+GW of operating renewable energy facilities in the US and a deep development pipeline.

 -